18 Top-Rated Places to Visit in Europe in Summer

 Summer in Reykjavik

 Reykjavik may not be the first place that comes to mind when you're considering places to visit in Europe, but it should definitely be on your list.
-While many people fly to Iceland in hopes of catching a glimpse of the Northern Lights, some travelers choose the summer for endless sunshine.
+Summer is a great time to visit Iceland for two reasons: the chance to see the Northern Lights and endless sunshine.
 And by endless, we really do mean never-ending: from mid-April to mid-August, there is no darkness in Reykjavik, due to its geographical position.

-If you don't mind using blackout curtains so you can reap some rest, this season has some of the most gorgeous hiking trails and overlooks.
-Picture this: colorful fields of greens and flowers, blue skies juxtaposed against the Blue Lagoon healing waters, and near-perfect 60- to 70-degree weather.
+If you don't mind using blackout curtains to help you sleep at night, then visiting during summer has many advantages.
+For instance, the hiking trails and overlooks are gorgeous at this time of year.
+Picture colorful fields of greens and flowers, blue skies juxtaposed against the Blue Lagoon healing waters, and near-perfect 60- to 70-degree weather.

-In addition to Mother Nature's works of art, the city of Reykjavik is the largest in the country, and serves as the capital.
-Here, you will find charming shops and restaurants with questionable fare – including shark – and a stunning concrete church, called Hallgrimskirkja.
-Most tourists also enjoy going for a whirl in the Perlan dome, which rotates to provide views of town, the ocean, and the countryside.
+In addition to Mother Nature's works of art, Iceland offers urban culture.
+Reykjavik, the capital, is the largest city in the country.
+Here, you will find charming shops and restaurants with questionable fare – including shark – and a stunning concrete church, called Hallgrímskirkja.
+One of the most enjoyable things to do in Reykjavik is dine at the Perlan museum's restaurant, which rotates to provide views of the town, the ocean, and the countryside.

 São Miguel, Azores